Making It Possible: Funding Your Training

 For the Foundation Course bursaries, applications are welcomed from anyone with a household income under £35,000 for whom the total fee amount acts as a barrier to accepting a place.

 You must have received an offer to attend the school to request an application form.
-Please email the Student Support Manager at l.murray-white@oxforddrama.ac.uk
+Please email Laura, our Student Support Manager, at l.murray-white@oxforddrama.ac.uk

 Student Hardship Fund